 2.3.5 Fiber Determination

 2.0g of the sample was accurately into the fiber flask and 100ml of 0.255N H2SO4 added.
-The mixture was heated under reflux for 1 hour with the heating mantle.
+The mixture was heated under reflux for 1 hour by using a heating mantle.
 The hot mixture was filtered through a fiber sieve cloth.
 The filtrate obtained was thrown off and the residue was returned to the fiber flask to which 100 ml of (0.313N NaOH) was added and heated under reflux for another 1 hour.
-The mixture was filtered through a fiber sieve cloth and 10 ml of acetone added to dissolve any organic constituent.
-The residue was washed with about 50ml hot water on the sieve cloth before it was finally transferred into the crucible.
-The crucible and the residue were oven-dried at 105°C overnight to drive off moisture.
-The oven-dried crucible containing the residue was cooled in a desiccator and later weighed to obtain the weight W1.
-The crucible with weight W1 was transferred to the muffle furnace for ashing at 550°C for 4 hours (AOAC (2007) Official Methods of Analysis).
+The mixture was filtered through a fiber sieve cloth, and 10 ml of acetone was added to dissolve any organic constituents.
+The residue was washed with about 50ml hot water on the sieve cloth before it was transferred into the crucible.
+The crucible and residue were oven-dried overnight at 105 °C to remove any moisture.
+The oven-dried crucible containing the residue was cooled in a desiccator and weighed to obtain W1.
+The crucible with weight W1 was transferred to a muffle furnace and ashed at 550°C for 4 h (AOAC (2007) Official Methods of Analysis).

-The crucible containing white or grey ash (free of carbonaceous material) was cooled in the desiccator and weight to obtain W2.
-The difference W1 – W2 gives the weight of fiber.
-The percentage fiber was obtained by the formula:
+The crucible containing white or gray ash (free of carbonaceous material) was cooled in a desiccator and weighed to obtain W2.
+The difference W1 – W2 gives the weight of the fiber.
+The percentage of fiber was obtained using the following formula:

 %Fibre=W1-W2WeightofSampleX100